kiwonl/run-adk-agent/README.md

     ```

 2.  **Update `terraform.tfvars`:**
-    This automatically injects your project details into the Terraform configuration.
+    Inject your project details into the Terraform configuration.

     ```bash
     sed -i \